- City Activities and Info

 Can I buy my City license at the shelter?

-The front office does sell City licenses and exotic permits.
+The front office sells City licenses and exotic permits.
 If your rabies vaccination information is not current with the Treasurer’s Office then you will need to have a current certificate to purchase a City license.

 New exotic permits must first be approved by the City’s Development and Permits Department before CAS can issue one.